APPLY FOR HUNDREDS OF

 Our events will be announced (on our website, radio, social media, hosting event coordinators, word of mouth, etc.)

-Those interested in attending the workshop are usually required to pay some fee to participate ($10,$15,$25, etc) sometimes it is free!
-Nevertheless you MUST Register!!
+No fee for those in the CPTS programs for any workshops!
+Those interested in attending the workshop are usually required to pay some fee to participate ($15, $25, etc.) for those who register LATE or the day of the event.!
+Nevertheless, you MUST Register!!
 We will take note if and when you registered.
 Those who register and follow the instructions of our program will be prioritized.

 DUE TO COVID THERE ARE MANY CHANGES!
 WORKSHOPS WILL BE VIRTUAL!!

-We will talk about new regulations for college students along with money levels based on major and "Tier" schools.
+We will talk about new regulations for college students along with Cash Accumulation levels based on major and "Tier" schools.

 Read this notice recently posted by a major scholarship foundation

-The 2020-2021 scholarship cycle and awarding process will be delayed due to the rapidly growing impact of the COVID-19 crisis.
+The 2021-2022 scholarship cycle and awarding process will be delayed due to the rapidly growing impact of the COVID-19 and now the Omicron crisis.
 The closure of area high schools and colleges has resulted in limited access to guidance counselors, scholarship coordinators and other essential scholarship staff.
 Thank you for your patience.

 What does this really mean?